 Textbook: This section does NOT require you to purchase a physical textbook.
-All resources are online through MyMathLab (the online homework system - MML) or in your class notes found on Blackboard.
-You can purchase a physical copy of the book if you desire, but an electronic copy is available online after you gain access to MML.
+However, you can purchase a physical copy of the book if you desire.
+An electronic copy is available online after you gain access to MML.

 Mathematics with Applications in the Management, Natural, and Social Sciences, Lial, Hungerford, Holcomb, and Mullins, 2019, 12th Edition, Prentice Hall/Pearson Education